-Cold recycling consists of recycling reclaimed asphalt pavement (RAP) without the use of heat to create a bound pavement layer.
+Cold recycling consists of recycling reclaimed asphalt pavement (RAP) without the use of heat.
 The two categories of cold recycling that are becoming more prevalent in the road building industry include: Cold In-place Recycling (CIR) and Cold Central Plant Recycling (CCPR).
-CIR occurs in situ where a portion of the existing asphalt pavement is milled, crushed, blended with recycling agents and paved.
-A typical thickness for a CIR layer is 3 to 5 inches.
+A typical layer thickness is three to five inches.
+CIR occurs in situ where a portion of the upper layers of existing asphalt pavement is milled, crushed, blended with recycling agents and repaved while leaving the lower existing pavement in place.
 The CIR process occurs in the roadway without the RAP material leaving the road.
 The CCPR process produces a product that is similar to CIR but the recycling occurs at a mobile plant.
 The RAP used for CCPR may either come directly from a paving project by milling or be found in existing RAP stockpiles.
-An advantage to removing the RAP from the roadway is that the underlying material can be stabilized if needed.
-An advantage to using existing RAP stockpiles is that recycling can be used to build new or widened lanes.
-The RAP is processed, blended with recycling agents at the mobile plant, and paved.
 Typical recycling agents used for CIR and CCPR are emulsified asphalt or foamed asphalt.

-• DOT experience with CIR and CCPR as part of rehabilitation strategies (e.g. number of projects and tons or lanes miles per year)
+• DOT history and experience with CIR and CCPR as part of rehabilitation strategies (e.g. number of projects and tons or lanes miles per year, type of roads used, equipment used)

 • Barriers for adoption of CIR or CCPR